 I like older men, particularly if they have a French name.
 Riker-schmiker, Jean-Luc was the man!
 From the moment I started watching TNG I was charmed by Captain Picard.
 Of French origin, but somehow with a British accent (huh?), Jean-Luc was worldly and sophisticated, calm and cool, subtle and smooth.
 I had always been a sucker for older men, but this confirmed that my preference was European as well.

 There is always a way.
-The Star Trek crew, no matter original, TNG, Deep Space Nine, Enterprise or Voayager never gave up or gave in.
-They sometimes came close, but in the end they always found a way to not get blown up.
+The Star Trek crew, no matter original, TNG, Deep Space Nine, Enterprise, or Voyager never gave up or gave in.
+They sometimes came close, but in the end, they always found a way to not get blown up.
 So when you think the situation is impossible and there are no outs, think twice.
 There is always an alternative.

 Call your Geordi when you need an engineering mine, your Data when you need an impartial opinion, or your Warf if you need someone to kick some ass, but more likely than not, there is someone in your crew who can help you get out of any tough situations.

-Being open minded about other cultures is critical to the success of our galaxy.
+Being open-minded about other cultures is critical to the success of our galaxy.
 Having grown up a military brat, I pretty much followed this edict religiously.
 I believe we must embrace our differences and make room for everyone on this planet.
-Sure there are times where the Romulans or Klingons might need a smack down or warning, but ultimately open communication and acceptance will get you a lot farther than war, violence, or brute force.
+Sure there are times when the Romulans or Klingons might need a smackdown or warning, but ultimately open communication and acceptance will get you a lot farther than war, violence, or brute force.

 I may not always agree with everyone I encounter, but I certainly respect their freedom to think and be different from me.
 That is what makes this universe interesting.